thephpleague/flysystem/docs/adapter/phpcr.md

 ]);
 $session = $repository->login(new SimpleCredentials('username', 'password'));

-//Or when no credentials are required
+// Or when no credentials are required
 $session = $repository->login();

-// this part looks the same regardless of your phpcr implementation.
+// This part looks the same regardless of your phpcr implementation.
 $root = '/flysystem_tests';
 $filesystem = new Filesystem(new PhpcrAdapter($session, $root));
 ```